cloudsimplus/cloudsimplus/README.md

 Some totally new features were introduced in CloudSim++:

 - **A TableBuilder interface and a set of implementing classes to automate the process of printing simulation results in different formats such as Text (ASCII), CSV and HTML**: the interface and classes are available at the [util](/modules/cloudsim/src/main/java/org/cloudbus/cloudsim/util/) package.
 To print results of a list of executed cloudlet you can use a single line of code such as `CloudletsTableBuilderHelper.print(new TextTableBuilder(), broker.getCloudletsFinishedList());`.
 All the perfectly aligned tables that you will see after running the examples uses the TextTableBuilder class.
 - **Listener objects that allow you to be notified when different events happen during your simulation execution**: the interfaces and classes included in the [org.cloudbus.cloudsim.listeners](/modules/cloudsim/src/main/java/org/cloudbus/cloudsim/listeners/) package allow you to keep an eye in your simulation execution and perform additional tasks when a given event happens.
-These listeners were implemented in some CloudSim++ classes such as:
+These listeners were implemented in some CloudSim++ classes such as below (the next section describes examples of this feature):
     - CloudSim: to notify observers when any event is processed on CloudSim.
     - Host: to notify observers when VMs processing is updated.
     - Vm: to notify observers when a host is allocated to a VM, a host is deallocated for a VM, the creation of a VM failed.